Upload Files and Folders in iOS

 1. After tapping the icon, tap Files.

-iCloud Drive or the last location accessed opens.
+The last location accessed opens.

-A Transfers pop-up shows you upload progress.
+A Files Operations > Transfers pop-up shows you upload progress.

 The file is uploaded: